Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks: Performance Analysis

 \subsection{Analysis for Algorithm~\ref{resilient_algorithm}}

 \begin{theorem} Algorithm \ref{resilient_algorithm} returns a set $\mathcal{S}$ such that

-where $\eta, k_g$ are the same as that defined in Theorem \ref{SGA_theorem}; $k_f$ is the curvature of objective function $f$; and ${\mathcal{A}}^{*}(S)$ is the optimal removal set of $\mathcal{S}$; and $f^{*}$ is the optimal solution to RMOP. \end{theorem} \begin{proof} Our proof relies on the following three inequalities:
+where $\eta, k_g$ are the same as that defined in Theorem \ref{SGA_theorem}; $k_f$ is the curvature of objective function $f$; and ${\mathcal{A}}^{*}(S)$ is the optimal removal set of $\mathcal{S}$; and $f^{*}$ is the optimal solution to RMOP. \end{theorem} The omitted proofs can be found in {the appendix}. {Our proof is inspired by that in \cite{tzoumas2017resilient}.
+The main difference is that the proof in \cite{tzoumas2017resilient} is suitable for set of single elements while our proof deals with set of paths, each of which consists of several elements.
+Our proof is inspired by one mathematical structure found in \cite{tzoumas2017resilient} on constructing \textit{bait set} and \textit{reward set}.
+Besides, we need to consider the fact that the single robot submodular OP, which is NP-hard, can only be solved approximately. }

-The proof for inequality \eqref{s2_ineq1} is similar to the proof (Eq.
-16-20) in \cite{tzoumas2017resilient} when combined with the invariant maintained by the \textbf{while} loop in Algorithm \ref{resilient_algorithm}.
-Likewise, the proof for inequality \eqref{s2_ineq2} resembles that given in \cite{tzoumas2017resilient} (from Eq.
-21 to Eq.
-25) and inequality \eqref{s2_ineq3} can be proved in the same fashion as that in \cite{tzoumas2018resilientnon} (Eq.
-57 to Eq.
-58).
-For completeness, we give the proofs in the supplementary document.